 KILLARNEY–ADARE–LIMERICK

-Irish Eyes & Cheeky Rhymes KILLARNEY Visit Muckross House.
-ADARE Stop at the quaint village to see its thatched cottages.
-LIMERICK Free time.
+Irish Eyes & Cheeky Rhymes Complete your stay in Killarney with a visit to Muckross House, situated in the heart of Ireland’s oldest National Park.
+Later, stop at the quaint village of Adare and admire its pretty thatched cottages before returning to Limerick for some free time.
 (B) 68 mi / 110 km TOUR HIGHLIGHT PHOTO OPS There once was a town called Adare, with charm that was beyond compare...
 Adare’s charming thatched-roof cottages create visual poetry in County Limerick, some say the prettiest village in Ireland.

 Day 13